sakshigupta3796/image_segmentation/README.md

          <td>  <b> <style="font-size:30px">0.71</b></td>
         </tr>
    </table>

+   - ``Rand Index (Random Score)``: The Rand Index computes a similarity measure between two clusterings by considering all pairs of samples and counting pairs that        are assigned in the same or different clusters in the predicted and true clusterings.

+       RI = (number of agreeing pairs) / (number of pairs)

+   - `` Adjusted Rand Index``: The adjusted Rand index is ensured to have a value close to 0.0 for random labeling independently of the number of clusters and               samples and exactly 1.0 when the clusterings are identical (up to a permutation).
+The adjusted Rand index is bounded below by -0.5 for especially discordant         clusterings.

+        ARI = (RI - Expected_RI) / (max(RI) - Expected_RI)

+  - `` V-measure Score``: The V-measure is the harmonic mean between homogeneity and completeness.

+       v = (1 + beta) * homogeneity * completeness / (beta * homogeneity + completeness)

+  - ``Fowlkes-Mallows Score``:The Fowlkes-Mallows function measures the similarity of two clustering of a set of points.
+It may be defined as the geometric mean of         the pairwise precision and recall.

+      FMS=TP/sqrt((TP+FP)(TP+FN))

 # Features Extraction Algorithms Comparison:
   We have calculated cosine similarity on features extracted using ``VGG16,Image GPT`` and calculated ``hamming distance`` from Image Hash and based on the formula mentioned below we have created clusters of similar objects.